Bhargav9490/MQTT_Attack/README.md

 MQTT enables devices, or "clients," to communicate via a central server called a "broker."
 The broker receives and distributes messages between clients, facilitating decoupled, real-time data exchange.

 ## Key Features of MQTT

+- **Publish-Subscribe Model:** Clients publish messages to specific topics, and other clients subscribe to those topics.
+This decouples message senders and receivers.
+- **QoS (Quality of Service) Levels:** MQTT supports three levels of Quality of Service to manage message delivery reliability:
+  -- QoS 0: At most once (fire-and-forget).
+  -- QoS 1: At least once (message will be delivered at least once, potentially multiple times).
+  -- QoS 2: Exactly once (guaranteed message delivery without duplicates).
+- **Retained Messages:** The broker can retain the last message sent on a topic, enabling newly connected clients to receive it immediately upon subscribing.
+- **Will Messages:** If a client disconnects unexpectedly, the broker can send a predefined "last will" message to notify other clients.